Special offer

 4. Constructive feedback

 Constructive feedback is a diplomatic approach to providing an employee with areas of improvement and discussing ways to increase performance.
-It is important the information is communicated in a supportive and encouraging way to achieve a cooperative response.
-An honest conversation delivered professionally can help employees understand the issues and develop a solution.
+It is important that the information is communicated in a supportive and encouraging way to achieve a cooperative response.

 Some examples of offering constructive feedback are: